[spu popup=”938″]Click Here for a Quick Summary! [/spu]

 We see her bouncing between slinging drinks for patrons and struggling to raise funds in her effort to become the 14th district’s Democratic party nominee in the 2018 general election.
 Through it all, she maintains her characteristic positive energy and demeanor.

 One scene that has gotten a lot of attention shows a nervous Ocasio-Cortez mustering positive thoughts and giving herself a pep talk prior to a public debate with Crowley.
-A fellow Democrat, Crowley was AOC’s opponent in the (preliminary vote) that preceded the general election.
+A fellow Democrat, Crowley was AOC’s opponent in the primary election (preliminary vote) that preceded the general election.

 “I am experienced enough to do this.
 I am knowledgeable enough to do this.
 I am prepared enough to do this.
 I am mature enough to do this.
 I am brave enough to do this,” she rehearses.